ch007m/home-devices/pi4-setup.md

 See [How To guide for more information](https://raspberrytips.com/raspberry-pi-wifi-setup/)

-- To configure it manually, create the following wpa_applicant file
+- To configure it manually, create the following wpa_applicant file and change the country ISO code, SSID and psk
 ```
 sudo bash -c 'cat <<EOF > /etc/wpa_supplicant/wpa_supplicant.conf
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev